openlilylib/snippets/README.md

 What's eligible?
 ----------------

-Everything that's useful and isn't totally obvious.
-The snippets don't have to be generic or do advanced stuff (although that would be great!) - as a rule of thumb, anything over 20 lines of code is probably worth including.
+Everything that's useful and isn't totally obvious (rule of thumb: anything over 20 lines of code is probably worth including).
 **You can even contribute work in progress** and update it later.